Unveiling Fine-Grained Visual Traces: Evaluating Multimodal Interleaved Reasoning Chains in Multimodal STEM Tasks

 Tables~\ref{tab:domain_eng_metrics} --~\ref{tab:domain_bio_oth_metrics} present the detailed results on the Engineering, Physics, Chemistry, Biology, Mathematics, and Other subsets.
 Overall, the subset-level analysis is consistent with the main findings in the paper: model performance varies substantially across disciplines, and final-answer accuracy alone does not fully reflect multimodal reasoning ability.

 A first notable pattern is the consistent advantage of unified models on image-involved reasoning.
 On Engineering, Physics, and Chemistry, Gemini 2.5 Flash Image and GPT-5.4 + GPT-Image achieve the strongest image-side process scores.
-This result indicates that tightly coupling visual understanding and generation is beneficial for problems that require intermediate visual derivations or image-based final outputs.

-In contrast, understanding-only models remain highly competitive on subsets that favor textual or symbolic reasoning.
+This result indicates that tightly coupling visual understanding and generation is beneficial for problems that require intermediate visual derivations or image-based final outputs. \FloatBarrier In contrast, understanding-only models remain highly competitive on subsets that favor textual or symbolic reasoning.
 This trend is particularly clear on Mathematics subset, where models such as Qwen3.5-122B, Qwen3.5-Plus, and Claude Opus 4.6 achieve the best final-answer accuracy despite scoring zero on image-related metrics.
 These results suggest that when a task can be largely solved through text-based reasoning after extracting key information, stronger language reasoning may outweigh the absence of image generation.
 At the same time, their consistently zero image-answer accuracy highlights a structural limitation of this model family on tasks whose reasoning process or final output must be expressed visually.